fredrik9000/TodoList_Android/README.md

 # Todo List

-This todo list application for Android is written in Java and with a modern MVVM architecture using the repository pattern and with several of the Android architecture components:
+This todo list application for Android is written in Kotlin and with a modern MVVM architecture using the repository pattern and with several of the Android architecture components:

 - Navigation component
 - ViewModel